-Warwickshire, Coventry and Solihull Lo ion Plan PL2.
+PL2.
 Continue to select all qualifying old parkland sites as LWSs and/or Local Nature Reserves (LNR, or (if appropriate) Scheduled Ancient Monuments and enter onto database.
-LWSP NE W\ LAs VT ongoing PL3.
-Ensure that new minor or major developments result in net biodiversity gain through adherence to the mitigation hierarchy.
-WCC NE W LPAs NWBC NBI ongoing PL4.
+LWSP NE WWT LAs ongoing PL3.
+Ensure that new minor or major developments aim for net biodiversity gain through adherence to the mitigation hierarchy.
+WCC NE WWT LPAs NBBC NWBC ongoing PL4.
 Protect veteran trees by Tree Protection Orders (TPOs).
-LAs LWSP WV WBRC P VT ongoing Cs PL5.
-Assess the extent of use of the Planning (Listed Buildings and Conservation Areas) Act 1990 in the sub region, regarding the inclusion of trees or parklands within formal Conservation Areas.
-WCC LAs 2018 Site / Species Safeguard & Management SM1.
+LAs LWSP WWT WBRC PCs ongoing PL5.
+Ensure the protection of trees and parklands within formal Conservation Areas via the of the Planning (Listed Buildings and Conservation Areas) Act 1990 in the sub-region.
+WCC LAs ongoing Site / Species Safeguard & Management SM1.
 Produce management plans for all priority old parkland within the county.
-LOs NE NT W LWSP W CLA EH C VT SM2.
-Continue to achieve favourable condition of 17 priority sites by 2020 and a further 38 priority sites by 2026 by appropriate management. tbc NT CCP CV 2015- 2026 SM3.
-Manage or create areas of scrub with (see RM4) to achieve a varied age structure, to a maximum 10% of each site. tbc NT CO CP ongoing SM4.
-Restore 50ha of degraded habitat by 2020 and a further 50 ha by 2026, reducing the generation gap by planting new generations of open-grown trees on all priority sites.
-Target Coombe and Stoneleigh parks. tbc NT C FC 2020-26 LA V SM5.
-Confine tree surgery and tree felling to the minimum required for public safety in order to maximise the life of the trees, taking care to retain riverside trees for otter holts where safe to do so.
-LOs NT ongoing As SM6.
-Retain dead wood, both standing and fallen, to maximise its value for wildlife (birds and insects), and for breeding sites, e.g. for lesser spotted woodpecker.
-LOs NT ongoing As
+LOs NE NT WCC LWSP WWT CCP EH CLA 2026 SM2.
+Continue to achieve favourable condition of 17 priority sites by 2020 and a further 38 priority sites by 2026 by appropriate management, bearing in mind that the condition of the grassland below the trees is also important.
+LOs NT CCP CV 2015-2026 SM3.
+Restore 50ha of degraded habitat by 2020 and a further 50 ha by 2026 (see RM3), reducing the generation gap by planting new generations of open-grown trees on all priority sites.
+Target Coombe and Stoneleigh parks.
+LOs WWT FE NT CLA CCP CV 2020-26 SM4.
+Confine tree surgery and tree felling to the minimum required for public safety in order to maximise the life of the trees, taking care to retain veteran trees, and riverside trees for otter holts where safe to do so.
+LOs FE NT CCP LAs ongoing SM5.
+Retain decaying wood, both standing and fallen, to maximise its value for wildlife (birds and insects), and for breeding sites, e.g. for lesser spotted woodpecker.
+LOs FE NT CCP LAs ongoing Advisory A1.
+Inform all landowners of the value of their parkland and offer advice on management and environmental stewardship options.
+NE FE WWT CLA ongoing